Gasless Welding Wire

 What is Gasless MIG wire?

 Gasless "MIG" wire is a flux-cored, self-shielded welding wire for use in MIG welding machines.
-Strictly speaking this term is not correct since 'MIG' stands for metal inert gas.
-More correctly, gasless wire is a self-shielded FCAW wire; flux cored arc wire.
+More correctly, gasless wire is a self-shielded FCAW wire (flux cored arc wire).
 The flux contained within the hollow wire reacts with the welding arc to form a slag and also create a gas shield to protect the weld pool from the atmosphere until it has solidified.
+(Strictly speaking, the term 'MIG' is not correct since 'MIG' stands for metal inert gas).

 Where is Gasless Wire used?